- You do not have any products in your shopping cart yet.

 - intense sunlight

-You might know it from grandma’s old wooden doors: In summer they stuck, in winter they closed more easily.
-This basic principle also applies to your solid wood table, just in a more elegant form.
+You might know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
+This basic principle also applies to your solid wood table, just in an elegant form.

 What Are Ideal Values for Your Indoor Climate?

-To keep your table stable long-term, we recommend a balanced indoor climate:
+To keep your table stable over time, we recommend a balanced indoor climate:

 - Room temperature: approximately 18–22 °C